USCiLab/cereal/_includes/quickstart.markdown

-cereal was designed to be included in your project, so just grab the latest version from [Github] (https://github.com/USCiLab/cereal) and drop it somewhere your project can find it.
+cereal was designed to be included in your project, so just grab the latest version from [Github] (https://github.com/USCiLab/cereal) and drop it somewhere your project can find.

 ---

 ### Add Serialization Methods for Your Classes

-cereal has to know what data members to serialize in your classes.
+cereal has to know which data members to serialize in your classes.
 Let it know by implementing one of the following types of serialization methods.

 <br/>